Medical card means test: aged under 70

 |Each dependant over 16 years in full-time third-level education, who is not grant aided||€78||€78|

-For weekly travel costs to work, the actual cost of public transport is allowable or, if a car is required, mileage at a rate of 30 cent per mile/18 cent per km.
-Where a couple needs two cars to travel to work, a double allowance applies.
+- Driving expenses if a car is required, at a rate of 30 cent per mile/18 cent per km.
+If a couple needs two cars to travel to work, a double allowance applies.
 The cost of parking can be taken into account.

 Certain compensation awards: